TAKA Trust Members

 Ken Laban brings a wealth of community knowledge and a business background to this role.
 He believes in the power of education and wants all children to have the same opportunities as his five children – all of whom are university graduates.
 He is one of New Zealand’s leading sports commentators, a Greater Wellington Regional councillor, Hutt Valley District Health Board director and Hutt Mana Charitable Trust trustee.

-Rebecca Lennon is Wellington sales manager for the Vocus telecommunications group.
-She was involved in education before entering the IT industry and is an advocate for educating youth.
-She is passionate about delivering real tangible outcomes to the community and enabling our children to have opportunities which may be been out of their reach in the past.
-She won the Innovation Award at the 2016 ICT Woman of Influence Awards for assisting the rollout of the Network for Learning Managed Network to all New Zealand schools.
+Rebecca Lennon is Group Manager for Customer Engagement at Land Information New Zealand.
+She has been involved in education for a number of years across different organisations and roles and is an advocate for educating youth.
+She is passionate about delivering real tangible outcomes to the community and enabling our children to have opportunities which may be out of their reach in the past.
+She won the Innovation Award at the 2016 ICT Woman of Influence Awards and Shining Star at the 2020 ICT Woman of Influence for assisting the rollout of the Network for Learning Managed Network to all New Zealand schools.

 Steve Swallow has a passion for realising potential in our youth through education.
 He is Head of Public Sector at Datacom Systems in Wellington and has worked in the IT industry for over 20 years in roles ranging from technical operations, sales, general and service management.
 Steve’s four children attend schools in the Hutt Valley.